Upbeat earnings lift European shares, China still a drag

 "In a nutshell, we prefer peripheral markets like Italy and Spain to Germany."

-The pan-European FTSEurofirst 300 was up 0.5 percent, while the euro zone's blue-chip Euro STOXX 50 index edged up 0.1 percent.
+The pan-European FTSEurofirst 300 was up 0.7 percent by the middle of the trading session, while the euro zone's blue-chip Euro STOXX 50 index advanced 0.6 percent.
 The FTSEurofirst is up around 15 percent in 2015.

-German trains-to-turbines group Siemens beat expectations with its third quarter results.
-Nokia's operating margin results also beat market expectations, while Safran shares surged around 10 percent after the company raised its profit forecast.
+German trains-to-turbines group Siemens beat expectations with its third quarter results, Deutsche Bank reported higher investment banking revenues, while Nokia's operating margin results also beat market expectations.

 JPMorgan strategists said the earnings season, which is about a third of the way through, pointed to a high number of companies beating expectations.